LukeNK/Web-views-tracking/README.md

 Send the post request with the following data:
 `respond : <your_option>`
 Options:
-1. `link` Respond the entire link (include the app link) to put in HTML tag
+- `link` Respond the entire link (include the app link) to put in HTML tag
-2. `code` Respond only 10 characters for the tracking code
+- `code` Respond only 10 characters for the tracking code
-3. `html` Respond the HTML tag
+- `html` Respond the HTML tag
-4. `count` Respon the link to the counter
+- `count` Respon the link to the counter
+To get the respond with the view count, send post request:
+`respond : check, code: <your_code>`
+`<your_code>` is the 10 characters for the tracking code

 ### Examples
 #### Python